kubila/mycms/readme.md

 `php artisan storage:link`

 #### Seed the database.
-Don't foget to create "images" folder in "storage/app/public".
 Wait for it to finish, its big.
 If you encounter any errors, please seed again it should work.

 `php artisan db:seed`

 #### And finally run.
-It should open "localhost:3000", if you want to see admin side go to "localhost:3000/posts"

 `npm run prod`

+It should open "localhost:3000", if you want to see the admin side go to "localhost:3000/posts".